 Health and environment groups across Australia are calling for a National Air Pollution Prevention Act to curtail spiralling air pollution that is now responsible for more deaths than traffic accidents, with analysis of new data released this week showing a massive increase in airborne dust pollution from the nation’s coal industry.

 The groups (1) are calling for an independent regulator to enforce national standards and ensure hefty penalties for polluters which breach pollution controls, as well as to ensure proper pollution monitoring and data collection.

-New analysis of the latest annual National Pollutant Inventory (NPI) data (2), and mapping of trends in the preceding five years, shows big hikes in air pollution from the nation’s coal mines, coal fired power-stations and coal terminals.
+New analysis of the latest annual National Pollutant Inventory (NPI) data (2), and mapping of trends in the preceding five years, shows big hikes in air pollution from the nation’s coal mines, coal-fired power stations and coal terminals.
 A Background Paper analysing the data is available.
-Key facts and figures below.
+Key facts and figures are below.

 Ms Nicola Rivers, Director of Advocacy and Research with Environmental Justice Australia, said, “This pollution data from the coal industry should be a wake-up call for Commonwealth and State governments which for too long have resisted calls for stricter air pollution controls.

 “More Australians die from air pollution than from car crashes, but too little is being done to control major polluters such as coal mines and coal-fired power stations (3).
 It’s now clear that pollution from the burning and mining of coal increases cardiovascular and respiratory disease and lung cancer rates (4).